-Status display Stat
+Status display AStatus

 The status display provides information in special system situations and problems.
 It is mostly intended for use with solar thermal systems, but can also be useful with other diagrams.
-The status display can then only operate if an active function check is set off via defective sensors S1 or S2.
+The status display can then only operate if an active function check is set off via defective sensors S1 - S3.
 For solar applications, a distinction has to be made between three status areas:

-- ◆ Function check and collector excess temperature are not active = no system response is analyzed.
-Only a bar appears in the display in Stat. - ◆ Collector excess temperature is active = the excess temperature that occurs during system standstill only leads to the display CETOFF (the collector's excess-temperature cutoff is active) during this time under Stat. - ◆ Function check is active = monitoring of interruption (IR) and short circuit (SC) of the solar sensors and circulation problems.
-If this outlet is active and the differential temperature between collector S1 and tank S2 is greater than 60K for more than 30 minutes, the error message CIRCER (circulation error) is output.
-This status (Stat blinks) is maintained even after the error has been remedied and has to be cleared in the status menu using the command CLEAR.
+- Function check and collector excess temperature are not active = no system response is analysed.
+Only a bar appears in the display in ▲Status. - Collector excess temperature is active = the excess temperature that occurs during system standstill only leads to the display CETOFF (the collector's excess-temperature cut-off is active) during this time under Astatus.
+The display Astatus does not flash. - Function check is active = monitoring of interruption (IR) and short circuit (SC) of the solar sensors and circulation problems.
+If this outlet is active and the differential temperature between collector S1 and tank S2 is greater than 60K for more than 30 minutes, the error message CIRERR (circulation error) is output.
+This status (AStatus blinks) is maintained even after the error has been remedied and has to be cleared in the status menu using the command CLEAR.

-In Stat, OK is displayed when the monitoring function is activated and the system's operation is correct.
-If there is anything unusual, Stat blinks regardless of the display position.
+In \triangle Status, OK is displayed when the monitoring function is activated and the system's operation is correct.
+If there is anything unusual, \triangle Status blinks regardless of the display position.